Condoms too small?

 There are lots of condom brands, sizes, and pleasure-inducing gimmicks out there — it's not always easy to find the best match.
 When beginning to explore sexual intimacy, roadblocks like yours may arise, but the fact that you're dedicated to practicing safe sex is great.
 Just remember, though, it may take time and some trial and error for things to go smoothly.

 You also want to be sure that you're using condoms with lubricant on them as they'll be easier to get on.
 Don't hesitate to apply more water-soluble lube both on the inside and outside of the condom (outside only once it's covering your erect penis).
-If you're at Columbia, both Medical Services and Alice!
+If you're a Columbia student at the Morningside campus, both Medical Services and Alice!
 Health Promotion have a number of different brands and types of condoms and lubes available.
+You could also check out the Safer Sex Supplies @ Columbia University interactive map to locate free safer sex supplies in the area.
 If you live in the dorms, your Resident Adviser (RA) may also have condoms/lube available.
 You'll really just have to experiment and see which types work best for you.
 For example, the ribbed condoms are usually tighter.
 You might want to try new kinds of condoms out beforehand on your erect penis so as not to be caught in an uncomfortable situation with your partner (practice makes perfect, right?)
 You may also want to ask around and see what brands your friends have been satisfied with.

 Though the "condom on the banana" demonstration is familiar to most people, that doesn't necessarily mean everyone knows the correct way to put on a condom.
 Combining inexperience with the heat of the moment may cause people to put condoms on incorrectly, potentially causing discomfort.
 Review the Related Q&As below and How to use a condom properly for tips to make sure you're not putting the condom on inside out, for instance, or using a condom that's old or damaged.